CadeTormanen/hp-capstone-2025-docker/readme.txt

 	To start a specific container:
 		docker-compose up -d <container-name>

+NOTE: DNS resolution for frontend code is done by your browser.
+This means you either need to change all frontend api call IP addresses to 192.168.0.201, or set api.wsuv-hp-capstone.com to resolve to 192.168.0.201 in your hosts file.
+This is unfortunate but I haven't found a good way around this yet.

 	To access the shell of a container: docker exec -it <container-name> /bin/bash